 What Are the Benefits of Full Spectrum CBD Oil?

-While there is much research to be completed, early studies suggest full spectrum CBD may aid in reducing inflammation, joint pain, muscle soreness and recovery.
+While there is much research to be completed, the National Institute of Health’s Patent on full spectrum CBD states that it may aid in reducing inflammation, joint pain, muscle soreness and recovery.
 We detail much of this research on our Benefits of CBD Oil page.

 There are more than 100 compounds known as cannabinoids in the cannabis plant, one being cannabidiol (CBD) of course.
 Other common cannabinoids you may come across are: